-Cost of product sales includes manufacturing and distribution costs, the cost of the drug substance, FDA program fees, royalties due to third parties on net product sales, freight, shipping, handling, storage costs and salaries of employees involved with production.
-We began capitalizing inventory upon FDA approval of WAKIX.
-A portion of the inventory sold during the six months ended June 30, 2020 was produced prior to FDA approval and, therefore, expensed previously as research and development expense in 2019 in the amount of \$1.3 million.
-Excluded from cost of product sold is amortization of acquired developed technology of \$3.7 million and \$0 in the six months ended June 30, 2020 and June 30, 2019, respectively.
+Cost of product sales includes manufacturing and distribution costs, the cost of the drug substance, FDA program fees, royalties due to third parties on net product sales, freight, shipping, handling, storage costs, and salaries of employees involved with production.
+We began capitalizing inventory upon FDA approval of WAKIX with a portion of inventory sold during the year produced prior to FDA approval and, therefore, expensed previously as research and development expense.